facebookresearch/StarSpace/README.md

     * **Use case:** learning a mapping from an object to a set of objects of which it is a part, e.g. sentence (from within document) to document.
 * trainMode = 3:
     * Each example contains a collection of labels.
 At training time, two labels from the collection are randomly picked as the LHS and RHS.
-    * **Use case:** learn pairwise similarity from collections of similar objects, e.g. sentence similiarity.
+    * **Use case:** learn pairwise similarity from collections of similar objects, e.g. sentence similarity.
 * trainMode = 4:
     * Each example contains two labels.
 At training time, the first label from the collection will be picked as the LHS and the second label will be picked as the RHS.
     * **Use case:** learning from multi-relational graphs.